dirmeier/netReg/README.md

   ./netReg -h
 ```

+#### R

-If you want the tool to be installed at some place you would add:
+If you want the tool to be installed in some specific folder you would also call:

 ```sh
   make install --prefix=/some/path